cslarsen/mickey-scheme-historic/README.md

     mickey>

 This is the REPL, or _read-evaluate-print loop_.
-I'm sure you know what it is.
 Now, let's type some code.

     mickey> (display "Hello, world!\n")
     Hello, world!

+## Lambda

-Now, let's play with lambdas.
+Let's play with lambdas.
 First we'll create a lambda to square a number and execute it on the fly.

     mickey> ((lambda (x) (* x x)) 12)
     144

-We can bind this lambda to a variable as well.
+We can it to a variable as well.
 Let's bind it to the variable `square`.

     mickey> (define square (lambda (x) (* x x))) mickey> (square 12)